Energy in Belgium: Import

+In 2021, crude oil was imported mainly from the Netherlands.

+Natural gas net imports are mainly from the Netherlands and Norway in 2021.

 Electricity

 Electrabel is main producer of electricity, followed by EDF Luminus.

-With the exception of 2009 Belgium has been a net importer in recent years.

 Short term trading is done via the Belpex energy exchange, which is now part of APX-ENDEX.
 The Belgian transmission grid, operated by Elia System Operator, has a central position in the Synchronous grid of Continental Europe.
 This allows Belgium to trade electricity with its neighbours.
-Though currently there are only physical connections with the Netherlands and France.
-Direct links with Germany (Alegro) and the United Kingdom (Nemo) are planned.
+Although currently there are only physical connections with the Netherlands and France, links with Germany (Alegro) and the United Kingdom (Nemo) are planned.
 Currently a maximum of 3500 MW can be imported.
 In comparison, the net installed generation capacity in Belgium is estimated to be 19,627 MW.

-In 2010, Belgium produced 95 TWh of electricity.
-After subtraction of the electricity used in the production process and losses and addition of the net import 84 TWh was consumed by end users.

 According to the GEMIX report the potential of renewable energy sources is 17 TWh per year.
-Edora, the union of renewable energy producers in Wallonia refers to studies claiming that 7.8 TWh may come from renewable sources in 2015.